polyurichard/lectures/OOD/oo.md

   }
   ```

-Any subclass of `Weapon` needs to extend the abstract class rather than implementing it like an interface.
+Any subclass of `Weapon` needs to extend the abstract class rather than implement it like an interface.
 For instance, a `Bow` class extending the `Weapon` abstract class would inherit the `getDamage()` method and must provide its own implementation of the `use()` method:

 ```java
 public class Bow extends Weapon {